ranajit001/git-day-3-assignment/README.md

 # git-day-3-assignment
-Assuming this is a simple application repo
+Assuming this is a simple website repo